LeoQK/Manual/README.md

 ## About

-Our team met as students at Johns Hopkins University, where we developed and taught a course on decision-making based on the real-time strategy game StarCraft II and other game-like scenarios for over two years.
+We're a small team with backgrounds in engineering and strategy.
+We met as students at Johns Hopkins University, where we developed and taught a course on decision-making based on the real-time strategy game StarCraft II for over two years.
+Our mission was to train early career professionals in decision-making in a complex world.
 We empowered decision-makers with games.
-Now we are using our experience to empower gaming for enterprise.
+Now we are using our experience to empower games and gamers for enterprise.